LiamLlamazares/math_blog/_posts/2022-11-02-Malliavin-Calculus-5.md

 Proof.
-By the Radon Nikodyn theorem (link) all we need to do is show that $\mathbb{P}\U X$ is absolutely continuous with respect to the Lebesgue measure $\lambda$.
+By the [Radon Nikodyn theorem](https://en.wikipedia.org/wiki/Radon%E2%80%93Nikodym_theorem#Formal_description:~:text=%5Bedit%5D-,Radon%E2%80%93Nikodym%20theorem,-%5Bedit%5D) all we need to do is show that $\mathbb{P}\U X$ is absolutely continuous with respect to the Lebesgue measure $\lambda$.
 That is, we must show that if,
 $\lambda (A)=0$ then also $\mathbb{P}\U X(A)=0$.
 Let us set $g(y):=1\U A(y)$